ConfederacyOfGaia/Gaia/dms-guide.md

 - The Aurelian Empire didn't clean up any of the battle sites at all
 - In the first site they find, have Chris' old PC remember that the [orcs](#orcs) were part of the conflict (DC 15 History), and have all of them try to recognize the orcs (DC 15 Nature, disadvantage for everyone but Chris).
 - These will be a way to get weapons and armor to the party, if they don't have any, but most of the sites will have been very carefully picked over (by orcs and elves, mostly, but don't reveal that).
 - The first battle site they find will be a tower in the center, mostly untouched by the battle.
-It will turn out to be haunted by ***draugr***, which will be the party's first run-in with them.
+It will turn out to be haunted by ***wights***, which will be the party's first run-in with them.

+\page

+## Factions

+There are several organized factions throughout the Empire, though their levels of organization varies quite a bit.
+Use [Life of Brian](https://en.wikipedia.org/wiki/Monty_Python%27s_Life_of_Brian#Political_satire) for inspiration.

+Without exception, they consider themselves to be rivals with the other factions, though they all have the same goals and are functionally identical.

+### Faction names

+- The Zephyran People's Front
+- The People's Front of Zephyra
+- Campaign for a Free Zephyra
+- The Zephyran Emancipation League
+- National Association for the Advancement of Zephyran Peoples (NAAZP)

 \page